CMSgov/CMCS-DSG-DSS-Certification-Staging/readme.md

 # Welcome to the CMS Certification Repository
 The CMS Certification Repository is a space for states, CMS, and vendors to learn, share, and contribute information about the MES Certification process and its related artifacts.
-From this site you can:
-* Access the latest-and-greatest information about CMS-Required outcomes and recommended metrics
-* Contribute to and view well-defined state-specific outcomes and metrics
+From this site you can access the latest-and-greatest information about CMS-Required outcomes and recommended metrics as well as view CMS approved state-specific outcomes and metrics.

 # Recent updates
 This site is intended to be a resource that grows over time.
 Here are recent updates you may want to know about: